webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

 Called when parsing an if statement.
-Is the same as the `statement` hook, but is triggered only when `statement.type == "IfStatement"`
+It's the same as the `statement` hook, but is triggered only when `statement.type == 'IfStatement'`

 Parameters: `statement`